DPhil in Primary Health Care

 A previous master's degree is desirable and nearly all successful applicants have a good master’s degree.

-For applicants with a degree from the USA, the minimum GPA sought is 3.5 out of 4.0.
-However, most successful applicants have a GPA of at least 3.7 out of 4.0.
+For applicants with a bachelor's degree from the USA, the minimum overall GPA that is normally required to meet the undergraduate-level requirement is 3.5 out of 4.0.
+However, most successful applicants have a GPA of 3.7.

 If your degree is not from the UK or another country specified above, visit our International Qualifications page for guidance on the qualifications and grades that would usually be considered to meet the University’s minimum entry requirements.